robcarver17/pysystemtrade/docs/backtesting.md

 #### 5) Creating configuration files from .csv files

-Sometimes it is more convenient to specify certain parameters in a .csv file, then push them into a .yaml file.
+Sometimes it is more convenient to specify certain parameters in a .csv file, then push them into a YAML file.
 If you want to use this method then you can use these two functions:

 ```python
 from sysinit.configtools.csvweights_to_yaml import instr_weights_csv_to_yaml  # for instrument weights